Keats/vincentprouillet/content/articles/turning-a-laptop-into-cctv.md

 video.release()
 ```
-The only tricky part is to take an image to get the size of the video n and the fourcc parameter which is the 4-character code for the codec, which I pretty much tried randomly until I got one that works.
+The only tricky part is to take an image to get the size of the video and the fourcc parameter which is the 4-character code for the codec, which I pretty much tried randomly until I got one that works.
 Right now the fps is determined completely arbitrarily depending on the number of pictures so it's highly probable that it will be too slow or too fast, simply change the value of the 3rd parameter to VideoWriter.
 The only issue is that it seems that OpenCV doesn't write the last few images somehow.